Mavis Pusey: Biography

 Pusey was born on September 17, 1928, in Retreat, Jamaica, Her parents died when she was born.
 At the age of 9, Pusey learned how to sew and make dresses from her aunt.
 Her first job was at a clothing factory in Kingston.

 At age 18, Pusey moved to New York City to pursue a fashion design degree at Traphagen School of Fashion.
-After a couple of years of Financial difficulties Pusey left school and worked at a bridal boutique.
+After a couple of years of financial difficulties Pusey left school and worked at a bridal boutique.
 She then enrolled in fine art courses at the Art Students League of New York, an institution that worked with her work schedule and allowed her to financially support herself.
 At this institution Pusey earned a scholarship from the Ford Foundation and was allowed to take courses and study under artists like artists Harry Sternberg and Will Barnet, a painter and printmaker.
 She told The New York Amsterdam News in 1978, "Accidentally, I went into Will Barnet’s class of painting.
 After a month I said, ‘I think I’m in the wrong class.’
 But by this time I had become so involved in my painting, I just stayed."
-By studying under Barnet, Pusey was introduced to the world of Modern Art and was pushed to continue her work in painting.

 After four years of study at the League, when her student visa expired, Pusey moved to England to live with her two brothers in London and continued her education.
 In London, she worked as pattern maker for Singer Corporation.
 There she met Birgit Skiöld, a Swedish printmaker and modern artist.

 After spending a year in Paris in 1968, Pusey returned to New York City in 1969.
 She started working with Robert Blackburn and during this time created –Broken construction at Noon (c.
 1970), Decaying Construction (c.
 1970), and Impact on Vibration (1968).

 At age 60, in 1988, a new owner purchased the building she had lived in for 16 years in the Chelsea neighborhood.
 Whereas many other tenants willingly left, Pusey held out, the landlord tried cutting off the electricity to push her out, and eventually paid her to leave.
 Pusey relocated to Orange, Virginia, where she taught painting at the Woodberry Forest School.
 At the time she was one of four women on faculty and the only Black faculty.

 In 2011, Pusey's health had declined and pieces of her art were auctioned off in a bankruptcy proceeding to support her care.
 She was put under the guardianship of the Orange County Department of Social Services.
 She died on April 20, 2019, in Falmouth, Virginia, at the age of 90.
 Pusey is survived by her daughter Yvonne Palmer.
 Her works still live on in numerous collections throughout the United States.